Leptospirosis - Still Presenting Problems!

 Dogs are generally vaccinated for Leptospirosis once a year with a combination vaccine

 .
-In the past 10 years, many have recommended not using Lepto vaccines in adult breeding dogs, but this has led to a population of animals with no Lepto protection.
-When you’re deciding if a Lepto vaccination is appropriate for your dogs, you should evaluate the value of protection against the risk of disease.
-Prevention against Lepto is important for your kennel; however, the Lepto vaccine is more reactive and does increase the risk of reactions to the vaccination.
+When you’re deciding if a Lepto vaccination is appropriate for your dogs, you should evaluate the value of protection against Lepto exposure.
+Prevention against Lepto is important for breeding dogs on the ground or using exercise yards; however, the Lepto vaccine is more reactive and does increase the risk of reactions to the vaccination.

-Treatment of Leptospirosis involves IV fluids, antibiotics such as Penicillins
+Treatment of Leptospirosis involves IV fluids, antibiotics such as Penicillin

-against Lepto is also an important tool for preventing puppy loss.
-All first time moms should be vaccinated before breeding as maiden females have no immunity and are at the highest risk of puppy loss.
+against Lepto is also an important tool for preventing adult infection and puppy loss.
+All first time moms should be vaccinated before breeding to elevate immunity with the goal of preventing Lepto losses.
+If mom’s Lepto immunity is solid she rarely aborts the litter!

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical